9 Types of Logos and How to Use Them Effectively

 Examples: Michelin Man by Michelin, Colonel Sanders by KFC, Cap’n Crunch, Tony the Tiger by Kellogg’s and Mr. Peanut by Planters.

-Emblem logos are typically reminiscent of badges or crests.
+Emblems, also known as badge logos, are typically reminiscent of crests.
 They combine text and symbolic imagery to form ornate designs with a traditional feel.

 If you’re considering whether an emblem is right for your brand, think about the industry you’re in.
 While there are no rules, this type of logo is especially popular amongst universities, sports teams and coffee brands.
 A current logo trend is a contemporary take on the emblem, opting for a more minimal approach, which usually involves vector illustrations and clean lines.

-Examples: Starbucks, Stella Artois, Harley-Davidson and Manchester United.
+Examples: Starbucks, Stella Artois, Harley-Davidson, NFL, Warner Brothers, Manchester United.

 08. Combination marks